victorgmlyra/Personal/content/authors/admin/_index.md

     date_start: 2019-02-01
     date_end: 2021-09-30
     summary: |
       - Developed photogrammetry solutions leveraging geometric methods and Deep Learning models, leading to the publication of 2 research papers.
-Developed with Python, C++, and Tensorflow.
+Developed with Python, C++, Tensorflow, and ONNX.
       - Developed a 3D pedestrian tracking system using multiple cameras, using machine learning for person recognition and tracking.
 Developed using Python and Pytorch.
   - position: System Developer
     company_name: Maracatronics